derindutz/jarvas-indoor-positioning-system/docs/index.md

 ## How to Build It

-Our primary documentatio for how to re-create our setup lives on [Instructables](https://www.instructables.com/id/JARVAS-Indoor-Positioning-System/).
+Our primary documentation for how to re-create our setup lives on [Instructables](https://www.instructables.com/id/JARVAS-Indoor-Positioning-System/).

 ## Source Files